 The key to responsible alcohol service is to know when to discontinue service.
-Knowing how many standard drinks have been consumed by your patrons can help you maintain a safe and professional establishment, and meet your legal obligations.
+Knowing how many standard drinks have been consumed by your patrons can help you maintain a safe and professional establishment and meet your legal obligations.

-Unfortunately, there is no "standard drink" equivalent when it comes to cannabis, since cannabis can be consumed in multiple forms.
-Therefore, you should be mindful of standard drinks in relation to observations of cannabis use.
-A patron who has consumed cannabis will likely need to consume fewer standard drinks to become intoxicated, compared to a patron who did not consume cannabis or other intoxicants.
+Unfortunately, there is no "standard drink" equivalent when it comes to cannabis or other drugs, since they can be consumed in multiple forms.
+As well, decriminalization of the personal possession of some drugs may influence consumption.
+Therefore, you should be mindful of standard drinks in relation to observations of cannabis or other drug use.
+A patron who has consumed cannabis or other drugs will likely need to consume fewer standard drinks to become intoxicated, compared to a patron who did not consume other intoxicants.

-By law, no one in B.C. is allowed to sell or serve alcohol to a patron who is intoxicated or appears to be intoxicated-and cannabis consumption must be taken into account.
+By law, no one in B.C. is allowed to sell or serve alcohol to a patron who is intoxicated or appears to be intoxicated-and consumption of other drugs must be taken into account.

-Assess patrons as they enter your establishment.
-Are they already showing signs of intoxication or smelling of cannabis?
+Pay close attention to patrons.
+Are they already showing signs of alcohol intoxication or drug impairment (like smelling of cannabis?)
 What factors (like their sex, body composition or age) might affect their impairment level?
-Try to determine ahead of time approximately how many drinks to serve to individual patrons before discontinuing service.
+Build a practice of assessing patrons as they enter your establishment, each time you provide service to them, and throughout your shift.